rschutjens/genericFlaskEnv/notes.md

     The shebang method works only for calling scripts.
 [Other discussion pylauncher and association.][soVenvAss]
 * [other things to look into is autoenv and environmentwrapper][autoEnvWrapper]
 * [Venv and git][vEnvGit]
+* activate venv: venv\Scripts\activate (this is a batch file, this works without venvwrapper)
+* bind project folder with venv: inside activated venv: setprojectdir .
+* [atom and virtualenv][virtualenvAtom]

 ### Dependencies
 * [rhode schwarz vna][rsVna] has an example of setup.py for dependencies of python project, also check out vagrant/